Azathothas/Stars/README.md

 - [cross-platform-actions/action](https://github.com/cross-platform-actions/action) – Cross-platform GitHub action
 - [cybersecsi/houdini](https://github.com/cybersecsi/houdini) – Hundreds of Offensive and Useful Docker Images for Network Intrusion.
 The name says it all.
 - [datopian/r2-bucket-uploader](https://github.com/datopian/r2-bucket-uploader) – Cloudflare R2 bucket File Uploader with multipart upload enabled.
 Tested with files up to 10 GB size.
+- [daytonaio/daytona](https://github.com/daytonaio/daytona) – Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 - [diced/zipline](https://github.com/diced/zipline) – A ShareX/file upload server that is easy to use, packed with features, and with an easy setup!
 - [docker/build-push-action](https://github.com/docker/build-push-action) – GitHub Action to build and push Docker images with Buildx
 - [domaindumper/domain-statistics](https://github.com/domaindumper/domain-statistics) – Domain Dumper delivers daily updates on the statistics of all registered domains across 900+ zones, with records dating back to January 1, 1990.
 This API provides daily updates on the number of domains registered on each TLD and updates its files every 24 hours.